Local data provided by Sonoma County showing the number of active cases in the county.

 These charts show data from other parts of the country and world for comparison of rates of infection and recovery (Note: state data does not currently include recovered counts)

-This map shows the number of infections for each county in the United States.
+This map shows the number of new cases in each county in the United States.
 Hover over a county for more details.
 You can zoom in and out using the '+' and '-' buttons at the right and can drag the zoomed map with your cursor.
-Note: This shows total infections per county so more populous counties are going to show higher numbers for the same level of infection.

 This map shows the number of infections for each country around the world.
 Hover over a country for more details.
 You can zoom in and out using the '+' and '-' buttons at the right and drag the zoomed map with your cursor.
 Note: This shows total infections per country so more populous nations are going to show higher numbers for the same level of infection.